SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 |Permissions|Device Permission Management Plugin|
 |Data Explorer|Data Point Explorer UI|

-> Please note the "UI" at the end of the plugin names.
+Be aware of the "UI" at the end of the plugin names.

 ### Restoring to an older application version

-Users can restore old versions of an application.
+Users can restore previous versions of an application from an archive.

-If you "set active" a specific version of the app, then this will be the version used by users.
+Clcik **Edit** in the 3-dot icon on the desired application and switch to the "Archives" tab.

+Open the context menu for the desired version and select **Set as active** to make it the active version.

+Click **Remove** to remove the version from the archive.

->Note that the "Archive" tab is not available for subscribed applications, as only the owner of the application can perform this action.
+>**Info**: The "Archive" tab is not available for subscribed applications, as only the owner of the application can perform this action.

 ### Uploading archives